 That hearing, and another to be held next Thursday by the Armed Services Committee on a report by an independent commission of military experts, will set the stage for Petraeus' and Crocker's testimony to both committees in joint session.

-And that could prove to
+And that could prove to be a pivotal moment in the national debate on Iraq.

 The Washington Post reported Wednesday that President Bush plans to ask Congress next month for up to $50 billion more in funding for the war perhaps a show of confidence that it can fend off Congressional Democrats and some Republicans who continue to press for withdrawal.